tarikdzananovic/financial_platform/docs/goals.md

 - CT.ref_to_original_CTI = selected_CTI
 - CT.message_seq = ..list of messages..

-Negotiations via message exchange
-_________________________________

-Given certain *Contract Talk* object we have all IDs already assigned.
-The rest of contract talk is to come to common term values.

-We need to build CT messages sequence (CT.message_seq).
-Each CT message has ref to CT object, sender biz, recepient biz, term values and comment.

-First message is generated upon CT object creation.
-Example: sender will be BizB (who has selected CTI), recepient BizA (creator os selected CTI), term values are coming from original CTI object.

-New messages should attract attention by hilighting corresponding entry in Biz cabinent's CT list.

 CT message viewer
 _________________

 CT message viewer should be build based on idea of chat.
 It should show CT.message_seq and CT message editor screen.

+First message in CT.message_seq is generated upon CT object creation.
+The term values are coming from original CTI object.

+If user selects latest message then CT message editor screen should show:
+- editable contract terms
-For latest message CT message editor screen should show editable contract terms, buttons 'Accept Terms', 'Submit New Terms', 'Cancel'.
+- buttons 'Accept Terms', 'Submit New Terms', 'Cancel'.

 For all other messages CT message editor is read-only.

 'Submit New Terms' button should save edited term values into CT.contractTerms and send notice to counterparty.
-Each new message should be added to CT.message_seq
+Each new message should be added to CT.message_seq.
+New messages should attract attention by hilighting corresponding entry in Biz cabinent's CT list.

 Contract terms acceptance
 _________________________

 Each talking party can initiate acceptance of current contract terms using button 'Accept Terms'.

 E.g. BizB may accept contract terms first.
 BizA should get message with notice that counterparty have accepted terms.
 Then BizA should be given choice: either to 'Accept Terms and Create Contract' or 'Continue Negotiations'.